 Low Progesterone Levels Prevent Normal Functioning Of Thyroid Hormones

-Progesterone has an effect on thyroid hormones (16).
+Progesterone may have an effect on thyroid hormones (16).
 When progesterone levels are low, you might notice that you’re cold more often (despite having enough layers of clothing on) and your metabolism slows down; if thyroid hormone function decreases, so does our metabolic rate.

 Read More: Weight Gain During Ovulation: Is It Normal?